timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_ColorPreviewer_HsvColor.md

 #### Property Value
+<a href="T_Avalonia_Media_HsvColor">HsvColor</a>

+## Remarks
-<a href="T_Avalonia_Media_HsvColor">HsvColor</a>Only an HSV color is supported in this control to ensure there is never any loss of precision or color information.
+Only an HSV color is supported in this control to ensure there is never any loss of precision or color information.
 Accent colors, like the color spectrum, only operate with the HSV color model.

 ## See Also